- LBO Modeling Test Overview

 This LBO Modeling Test usually comes after the more basic “paper LBO” or technical interview questions you might encounter in earlier rounds.
 If you’re completely new to this, you should start by reviewing those before doing a full model practice test.

-Below is a summary of when you should expect to see PE technical questions and LBO tests throughout the interview process:
+Below is a summary of when you should expect to see PE technical interview questions and LBO tests throughout the recruiting process:

 |Paper LBO||Usually given at early rounds, You’ll get a pen and paper (no calculator) and 5-10 minutes to arrive at the implied IRR and other key metrics based exclusively on the information provided in the prompt.